okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 layout: Guides
 ---

-This guide discusses how to create sender-constrained access tokens that are an application-level mechanism for preventing token replays at different endpoints.
+This guide discusses how to create sender-constrained access tokens that are an app-level mechanism for preventing token replays at different endpoints.

 ---